autoplot/documentation/javadoc/org/autoplot/dom/DomUtil.md

+# org.autoplot.dom.DomUtil

-# org.autoplot.dom.DomUtiloperations for the DOM, such as search-for-node and child properties
+operations for the DOM, such as search-for-node and child properties

-DomUtil( )
+# DomUtil( )

 ***